 Rejea is planned to start in 2021.
 Applications are open on a rolling basis until full so get your application in today!

-The full cost of holding Rejea is KES 22,750 per month (for a pilot of 12 journey-makers).
+The cost of holding Rejea is approximately KES 22,750** per month for a pilot of 12 journey-makers. **(exact amount to be confirmed in 2021).

 For you undertaking this journey, this means that we will have our retreats and monthly gatherings in a cozy, green, inspiring space, safe transport to several site visits, the full energy of the facilitator, various guest resource people and 2 co-cordinators, wholesome community meals and snacks, the support of a trained holistic life coach, accommodation during the closing retreat, and necessary resources and materials during the journey.